evernym/react-native-white-label-app/docs/Customization.md

     * Take note of key id.
     * Click Download to generate and download the key now.
 If you download the key, it is saved as a text file with a .p8 file extension.
 Save the file in a secure place because the key is not saved in your developer account and you won’t be able to download it again.
     * Click Done.
-  * On server side below code can be used to generate JWT
+  * On server side below code can be used to generate JWT.
+Note: The below functionality can be done inside the app itself.
+For example: when you are in development phase.
+But, we would recommend to do it on server side.
+You can use your sponsor provision backend to add one more API endpoint to generate ios specific JWT.
     ```javascript
         // server side api.js, function to get JWT
         const { getToken } = require('@sagi.io/workers-jwt')